 SFS uplink options to external network switches include:

-If L2 uplinks are used, determine the VLAN ID to use for external management, and whether it will be tagged or untagged.
-Typically, this is the same VLAN used for DNS and NTP services on the existing network, as shown in the example in this guide.
-Optionally, traffic may be routed from the external switch to the DNS/NTP servers.
+If you use an L2 uplink, determine the VLAN ID to use for VxRail external management and whether ports in the uplink are to be tagged or untagged.
+Typically, the VLAN is the same VLAN that is used for DNS and NTP services on the existing network.
+Optionally, you can route traffic from the external switch to the DNS/NTP servers.

-The L2 uplink may be an LACP or static LAG.
-If L2 uplinks connect to a pair of Dell EMC PowerSwitch systems, Dell EMC recommends using LACP with VLT per the example in this guide.
+The L2 uplink can be a Link Aggregation Control Protocol (LACP) or a static link aggregation (LAG) uplink.
+If L2 uplinks connect to a pair of PowerSwitch systems, we recommend using LACP with VLT.

 SFS supports using L3 routed or L3 VLAN uplinks.

 With L3 routed uplinks, each physical link is a point-to-point IP network.
-With L3 VLAN, all uplinks are in a LAG, and an IP address is assigned to the VLAN containing the LAG.
-This guide provides examples using L3 VLAN uplinks.
-L3-routed examples are beyond the scope of this guide.
+With an L3 VLAN, all uplinks are in a LAG and an IP address is assigned to the VLAN containing the LAG.
+This validation guide provides examples using L3 routed uplinks.
+L3 VLAN examples are beyond the scope of the guide.

-Each leaf switch in the SmartFabric needs an IP address on the External Management VLAN.
-An anycast gateway address on the same VLAN is also specified.
-This is the virtual router/anycast gateway address that is shared by all leafs in the SmartFabric.
+Each leaf switch in the SmartFabric needs an IP address on the external management VLAN.
+An anycast gateway address on the same VLAN, which is the virtual router/anycast gateway address that is shared by all leaves in the SmartFabric, is also specified.

 SmartFabric supports routing using external Border Gateway Protocol or static routes.
 This validation guide provides external Border Gateway Protocol and static routing examples.

 Note: SFS does not support other routing protocols.